aitor1717/pau_pau/readme.md

 - Install requirements
 - Set OpenAI API key in the config file

-## Example Commands
+## Example Functionality

-    Create a tool that checks CPU memory usage
+    Create a tool that checks current CPU memory usage

-    Create a the JSON file for the tool
+    Create a JSON file for the tool

-    Run that tool
+    Run the new tool and print the results without restarting the session

-    Read the output file
+    Create file containing the output

-    Write a new file from input

-    Edit a tool and regenerate its manifest
+    Edit an existing tool

     Log results and self-improve